-DirecTV and Viacom can't agree on how far apart they are in the dispute keeping Nickeloden, MTV, Comedy Central and other Viacom stations from DirecTV customers.
+DirecTV and Viacom can't even agree on how far apart they are in the dispute keeping Nickelodeon, MTV, Comedy Central and other Viacom stations from DirecTV customers.

-In a statement Wednesday, Viacom said DirecTV refused to come to an agreement.
-But DirecTV says Viacom is holding up a potential deal by demanding DirecTV "carry the EPIX channel at an additional cost of more than half a billion dollars."
+In a statement Wednesday, Viacom said DirecTV has refused to come to an agreement and that the two sides aren't even close to a deal.
+In its own statement, DirecTV said Viacom held up a potential deal Tuesday by demanding DirecTV "carry the EPIX channel at an additional cost of more than half a billion dollars."

-DirecTV, meanwhile, said Viacom's "current statement on our negotiations is completely inaccurate."
+DirecTV, meanwhile, said Viacom's characterization of the current negotiations is "completely inaccurate."

-DirecTV said Viacom made a proposal Tuesday night that would have returned the channels that are being denied DirecTV's 20 million customers, and that DirecTV "accepted all material terms for those channels including an increase that was more than fair."
+The company said Viacom made a proposal Tuesday night that would have returned the channels that are being denied DirecTV's 20 million customers and that DirecTV "accepted all material terms for those channels including an increase that was more than fair."

 DirecTV pointedly added: "We are ready to close this deal at any time and restore those channels to our customers."

-The dueling takes on reality come a day after what appeared to be a possible olive branch by Viacom: It began posting online clips of the Comedy Central shows "The Daily Show" and "Colbert Report" that it took down last week when DirecTV stopped airing Viacom channels.
+The dueling versions of reality come a day after what appeared to be a possible olive branch by Viacom: It began posting online clips of Comedy Central's "The Daily Show" and "Colbert Report" after taking down clips last week, at the time that DirecTV stopped airing Viacom channels.

-Though DirecTV applauded Viacom's move to restore the clips on line, the brief moment of good feelings seems to be over.
+Though DirecTV applauded Viacom's move to restore the clips online Tuesday, the good feelings had evaporated by Wednesday.